Prickly Lettuce

 • Prickly Lettuce is easily controlled by cultivation or pulling.

-• Mowing is not effective because the plants will readily produce new stems or flowering branches.
+• Mowing, on the other hand, is not an effective control method because the plants will readily produce new stems or flowering branches.

 • It is recommended that you wear gloves and long sleeves to remove Prickly Lettuce, as the leaves are spiked.